 Welcome to Hirundo Wildlife Refuge.
 Hirundo is a 2,460 acre nature preserve, spanning Pushaw and Dead Streams, Lac D’Or (lake), vast wetlands, including domed bog and maple and juniper swamps, and mixed hardwood and evergreen forests.
 Only 10 miles from the University of Maine, Orono Campus, visitors paddle canoes free of charge and watch playful river otters, breeding Wood Ducks, Bald Eagles, and Osprey in the tranquil beauty.
 While hiking, snowshoeing, and cross country skiing, one might encounter moose, deer, red fox, muskrat, beaver, mink, otter, black bear, bobcat, fisher, and ermine.

 Birdwatchers enjoy such breeding and migrating birds as Virginia Rail, Sora, Yellow Rail, Pileated Woodpecker, Northern Goshawk, Northern Harrier, Blackburnian and Nashville Warblers, Common Snipe, Woodcock, Barred Owl, Belted Kingfisher, Northern Waterthrush, Tree, and Bank Swallows, Brown Creeper, and Olive-Sided, Great Crested, Yellow-Bellied, Alder, and Least Flycatchers.

-There are no charges, admission fees, or membership, but donations are strongly encouraged.
-The public should call ahead for canoes.
-There is a clearly marked, seven mile trail system on 300 acres.
+There are no charges, admission fees, but donations are strongly encouraged.
+Call a day in advance for canoes.
+There is a clearly marked, seven-mile trail system on 300 acres.
 Trail maps are available at Gates 1, 2, 3 or 6, and may be downloaded on the maps pages.